-- (a) The Council shall review ordinances of a general and permanent nature adopted on or after the effective date of this Charter at least once every four (4) years after adoption, and at least once every four (4) years thereafter, for possible amendment or repeal. - (b) The Council shall establish a schedule for reviewing all ordinances of a general and permanent nature which were adopted prior to the effective date of this Charter. - (c) The failure to review any ordinance pursuant to this section shall not affect the validity or enforceability of the ordinance.
+- (a) The Council shall review ordinances of a general and permanent nature adopted on or after the effective date of this Charter at least once every five (5) years after adoption for possible amendment or repeal. - (b) The Council shall establish a schedule for reviewing all ordinances of a general and permanent nature which were adopted prior to the effective date of this Charter. - (c) The failure to review any ordinance pursuant to this section shall not affect the validity or enforceability of the ordinance.